 - Security camera or dashcam footage (if available)

-Backing out of a parking space: who is at fault?
+Backing out of a parking space: Who is at fault in parking lot accident backing up?

 One of the most common backing up accidents is one where the driver that is reversing is pulling out of a parking space and either reverses into another car or another car hits them as they are backing up or before they are able to move forward.